PashaKneezeps/EXTRACT-REFORGED/README.md

 These files are needed to run the addon Extract Reforged all files must be moved to the server profile

+As promised, the server files to get the mod running are now available.
+This means anyone can set up their own Extract server with the mod...
+The prerequisite is that the logos cannot be changed, and the mod cannot be re-uploaded...

 Scenario Config

 {C8C852C743736EAF}Missions/EXTRACT_SERVER.conf